Spectral radii for subsets of Hilbert $C^*$-modules and spectral properties of positive maps: Introduction

 \section{Introduction}

 Throughout this paper $M_m$ denotes the $C^*$-algebra of $m\times m$ complex matrices where $m$ is a natural number and $\mathcal{A}$ denotes a general unital $C^*$-algebra.
-It is well-known that the spectral radius of an element $a\in \mathcal{A}$, denoted $r(a)$, can be obtained by the Gelfand formula:
+It is well-known that the spectral radius of an element $a\in\mathcal{A}$, denoted $r(a)$, can be obtained by the Gelfand formula (for a detailed proof, see Murphy \cite[Theorem 1.2.7]{MurGJ90}):

 Taking a cue from this, the notion of {\em joint spectral radius\/} for collections of unital normed algebra elements was first introduced by Rota and Strang \cite{RotGC:StrG60}.
 For any bounded subset $S$ of $\mathcal{A}$, they define the joint spectral radius of $S$ by They characterize this quantity as follows.
 Let $\mathfrak{N}_{\mathcal{A}}$ be the family of all norms on $\mathcal{A}$, which are equivalent to the original norm and under which $\mathcal{A}$ is a normed algebra.
 With this notation (\cite[Proposition 1]{RotGC:StrG60}):